September 3rd, 2019 Last Updated on: August 9th, 2021

 As with all religious observances and education, the most important thing to remember is to always approach learning and participating with respect.
 It is a wonderful thing for different cultures to truly learn about each other.
 Read websites like this one, accurate books, visit powwows open to the public, and talk to Native Americans to hear their stories and experiences.

-Come to every situation as a seeker of knowledge and without the intention to take over or adopt all the beliefs as your own.
+Come to every situation as a seeker of knowledge and without the intention to take over or adopt all of the religions or beliefs as your own.

 First, realize that Native American religion is a very broad and diverse collection of beliefs and practices.
 Understand that these things have been under attack for centuries, and maintain a true sense of respect in that regard.
 Beware of New Age gurus who want to make a buck or start some weird type of spiritual movement with borrowed beliefs.

 Thousands of religions and spiritual paths exist in the world today.
 Cultures from different parts of the globe practice them and intermingle their faiths in new and interesting ways.
-The Native American religions practiced, lost, and regained over the past few millennia in this part of the world have experienced a lot of upheavals that continues to this day.
+The Native American religions practiced, lost, and regained over the past few millennia in this part of the world have experienced a lot of upheaval, which continues to this day.

-The beginning of a better way comes from education, understanding, and respect.
-Gathering information about the vast diversity of spiritual beliefs and ceremonies could be a task that takes a lifetime.
+The beginning of a better way comes from education, understanding, and respect for American Indians' religions and beliefs.
+Gathering information about the vast diversity of Native Americans' spiritual beliefs and ceremonies could be a task that takes a lifetime.
 Indeed, it may be futile because no one could gather that much information in one lifetime.
 Perhaps the most important thing to do is continuously respect traditions, ceremonies, and practices as the property of the native tribe that holds them.

-Throughout history, Native American people have been constantly affected by outside forces and their own path through the centuries.
-The whole collection of unique beliefs include things like Wakan-Tanka, the sacred mystery, vision quests to gain enlightenment and direction, many ceremonies and dances to honor spirits and for other purposes, and ceremonies that incorporate many symbols of their faiths.
+Throughout history, Native Americans have been constantly affected by outside forces and their own path through the centuries.
+The whole collection of unique religions, beliefs and practices include things like Wakan-Tanka, the sacred mystery, vision quests to gain enlightenment and direction, many ceremonies and dances to honor spirits and for other purposes, and ceremonies that incorporate many symbols of their faiths.
 Today, they strive to preserve or rediscover their religions and cultures to continue their specific Native American spirituality for future generations.

 Home » Blog »